 The current Conservative government has set a policy goal for universal broadband access.
 However, the structures that govern the industry are problemative for achieving this goal.
 This makes for some interesting policy analysis.

-This section also discusses a previous policy attempt by the former Labour government to amend telecoms law for copyright enforcement in Britain.
-This was the Digital Economy Act which was forced through in the dying hours of the last Parliament under the old discredited Labour regime.
+This section primarily discusses a previous policy attempt to amend telecoms law for copyright enforcement in Britain.
+This was the Digital Economy Act which was forced through in the dying hours of the last Parliament in May 2010.
 These measures involved the use of network technology against the users, with implications for the neutrality of the network, and the neutral ‘mere conduit’ status of the network provider.
 In 2016, this law has not been implemented, and from what can be ascertained it is deemed to be unworkable.

 If you like the articles in this section, you may like my book The Closing of the Net.